 - Eeyore — together with Owl, Eeryore is closest to the world of adults.
 This is partly symbolised by his food.
 Eeyore eats thistles, rather than the sweet foods of childhood.

 - Christopher Robin is small, powerless and oppressed.
-But in the Forest he is the God.
+While Pooh is the child as hero, Christopher Robin is the child as God.
 He has the function of deus ex machina in the stories, stepping in to save the day.
+He is the ideal parent.
+He is both creator and judge — the two divine functions shared by mortal parents.
+He does not participate in most of the adventures but usually appears at the end of the chapter, sometimes descending with a machine like an umbrella, a popgun etc to save the situation.
 But Christopher Robin is never focalised, whereas all the other characters are.

 NARRATIVE PERSPECTIVE IN WINNIE THE POOH